symfony/symfony-docs/notifier.rst

 .. versionadded:: 6.4

-    The Novu integration was introduced in Symfony 6.4.
+    The Novu and Ntfy integrations were introduced in Symfony 6.4.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: